Maitreya-Niranjan/SRE_project/README.md

 # SRE_project

-An interactive CLI tool to help analyze malware-related behavior in **Procmon logs**, with a built-in feature to directly ask **LLM-powered cybersecurity questions** using the Hugging Face Inference API.
+An interactive CLI tool to help analyze malware-related behavior in **Procmon logs**, with a built-in feature to directly ask **LLM-powered cybersecurity questions** using the Google API.

 ---